Austinmer, New South Wales

 Austinmer (/ɔːstənmər/) is a northern village of Wollongong on the south coast of New South Wales, Australia.
 It sits in the northern Illawarra region, south of Stanwell Park and immediately north of Thirroul.

 The town's main beach is Austinmer Beach, a patrolled surf beach and a popular tourist beach.
 A second smaller and unpatrolled beach lies directly to the north of Austinmer beach.
 It is called Little Austinmer Beach, known locally as 'dog beach', as it is a popular off-leash zone for dog walking.

 The main road through the town is Lawrence Hargrave Drive, which connects with the Princes Highway at Bulli Pass.
 Moore Street connects Austinmer railway station to Lawrence Hargrave Drive, and, along with a short stretch along Lawrence Hargrave Drive, constitutes Austinmer's commercial presence, as well as a police station, school, churches, and veterinary clinic.

 The Headland Hotel to the north of Austinmer Beach was featured in the 2005 to 2006 television series headLand.

 It is served by Austinmer railway station on the South Coast railway line which runs electric double deck train services to Sydney and Wollongong.

 History

 By the 1860s, the area was simply called "North Bulli".
-The name was later changed to Austinmere (later dropping the final "e", and pronounced as "mer" as French for 'by the sea'; Austin (the original mine owner/manager) by the sea) with the opening of the North Illawarra Coal Company's mine around 1887.
+The name was later changed to Austinmere (later dropping the final "e" and pronounced "mer", the French word for "sea"; Austin (the original mine owner/manager) by the sea) with the opening of the North Illawarra Coal Company's mine around 1887.
 Some have suggested that the area was originally called Sidmouth, named after the Devonshire birthplace of Robert Marsh Westmacott who owned land that now includes Austinmer.